-If you’re a domestic undergraduate student, the Australian Government will subsidise 65 percent of your tuition fees.
+If you're an Australian citizen or a permanent humanitarian visa holder studying an undergraduate award course, the Australian Government will subsidise your tuition fees.

 All domestic undergraduate and some postgraduate coursework students are automatically offered a Commonwealth-supported place.
 This means the Australian Government subsidises 65 percent of your course fees.